-The controller may be fitted with standard replaceable batteries or a rechargeable battery pack.
+The refrigeration controller may be fitted with standard replaceable batteries or a rechargeable battery pack.
+Rechargeable battery packs may be fitted in the standard or in a secure location.

 1.3.2 Dehumidification

 The unit may be fitted with a humidity sensor.
 This sensor allows setting of a humidity set point in the controller.
 In the dehumidification mode the controller will operate to reduce internal container moisture level.